MARKTHERENCE/LiveSPICE-MK-Circuits/README.md

    - For real-time usage, the following settings are:
      - Oversampling at 1x.
      - Number of Iterations:
-       - 32 _minimum_ for pedals/effects.
-       - 16 _minimum_ for preamps and overdrive/distortion circuits.
+       - 16 or 32 _minimum_ for preamps and overdrive/distortion circuits.
        - Number of Iterations around 8 _minimum_ for EQ/tonestack and output circuits.
        - Number of Iterations around 1 to 8 for poweramps (generally.)
 Exceptions will be noted in the circuit list.
          - These are more or less starting points.
 Your mileage may vary, so do experiement with whichever works best for you sound and performance-wise.